 The prognosis for a cat with an aural hematoma is generally good if the problem is recognized and treated early.
 Removing the blood and treating the underlying cause can help accelerate healing and prevent permanent deformation of the ear cartilage.

 If the aural hematoma remains untreated or does not heal properly, it can lead to permanent deformation of the ear.
 This deformation is usually only cosmetic and does not significantly affect the cat’s health or quality of life.
-However, in some cases, it can increase the susceptibility to further ear problems.
+Nevertheless, in some cases, it can increase susceptibility to further ear problems.

 Prevention